dashingsoft/pyarmor/docs/man.rst

 **DESCRIPTION**

-PyArmor first packes the script by calling the third-party tool such as PyInstaller, gets the dependencies and other required files.
+PyArmor first packes the script by calling PyInstaller, gets the dependencies and other required files.

 Then obfuscates all the `.py` files in the same path of entry script.